Zequez/logseq-vault/pages/Getting Things Done.md

 		- Someday / maybe
 		- Reference
 	- ## Yes

-	  What is the next action?
+		- What is the next action?
 			- Multi-step project -> Project plans -> What's the next action?
 			- Will it take more than 2 minutes?
-### Yes
+				- ### No

-Do it
+					- Do it
-### No
+				- ### Yes
 					- Delegate it: Counting with someone else to do it
 					- Defer it: Calendar / Next actions
 ## Review